cakephp/docs/en/controllers/request-response.rst

 .. php:namespace:: Cake\Network

 The request and response objects provide an abstraction around HTTP requests and responses.
-The request object in CakePHP allows you to easily introspect an incoming request, while the response object allows you to effortlessly create HTTP responses from your controllers.
+The request object in CakePHP allows you to introspect an incoming request, while the response object allows you to effortlessly create HTTP responses from your controllers.